dleewo/kubernetes-bare-metal-tasks/task-02-install-dashboard.md

   type: LoadBalancer
 ```

-If now examine the service again, you will see that an `EXTERNAL-IP` has been assigned:
+If you now examine the service again, you will see that an `EXTERNAL-IP` has been assigned:

 ```
 (base) Dereks-MacBook-Pro:.kube derek$ kubectl get services -n kubernetes-dashboard